Why Not to Buy Adobe Software on eBay, Craigslist or Amazon Mkt

 That last part is the real kicker.
 A great deal of the hacked and pirated Adobe software out there now is embedded with malware.
 These infections include viruses, worms, and trojans that can do significant harm to your computer, personal data, and privacy (like quietly stealing your sensitive information such as logins, passwords, and credit card numbers).

 Or put another way, you dramatically “increase your risk of exposure to viruses, spyware, or adware that can destroy (or, worse, publish to criminals) valuable data.”
 But unfortunately, many people don’t learn about this until it’s too late.
-Often they do this unknowingly – and are essentially paying someone to do it.
+Often they do this unknowingly – and are essentially paying someone to do it to them.

 How prevalent is malware in illegal software?
 Well, just one example: China reportedly has a piracy rate of 79% – and a corresponding computer infection rate of nearly 70% – both are the highest in the world.